 Government Sensors Don’t Report in Real-Time

-The main purpose of government collected information is usually to inform regulatory planning and understand trends over time – as a result, their information tends to be reported as averages over time.
+The main purpose of government-collected information is usually to inform regulatory planning and understand trends over time – as a result, their information tends to be reported as averages over time.

-Most of the time, this information is reported with a delay of several hours - as we’ve seen, air pollution is extremely dynamic so used directly, the information isn’t actionable for the here and now.
+Information provided by government station sensors is extremely reliable and accurate for their purpose, but it was never intended for real-time decision-making.
+Most of the time, governmental information is reported with a delay of several hours.
+As we’ve seen, air pollution is extremely dynamic, so when used directly, the information isn’t actionable for the here and now.

-The Gaps Between Government Station Sensors
+Large Gaps Between Station Sensors

 Differences in the Number of Pollutants Measured

-Difficult to Measure Fire Impact
+Difficult to Measure The Fire Impact

-8) How Does BreezoMeter’s Technology Work?
+7. How Does BreezoMeter’s Technology Work?